ati-ozgur/Karkas/README.md

 ## TODO

 - Refactoring methods to English Only Names
+- Remove Sqlite support and put json files for configuration.
+Instead of storing connection information in sqlite, json files will allow for version control also.
 - Add configuration method which initializes from configuration files (app.config ...)
 - Read logging and fix it